johnsonjh/octocrabby/README.md

 wasn't able to find a way to get information about multiple users via a single request except through the GraphQL endpoint, which is only available to authenticated users (and if you request each user individually, you'll run into GitHub's rate limits for projects like the Stallman support letter).

-## Related projects

-* [highlight-rms-supporters] is a userscript that highlights signers of the Stallman support letter in the browser

 ## License